intermine/im-docs/versioned_docs/version-5.0.0/webapp/lists/list-upgrade.md

 * When a new production db is built, all the lists have to be upgraded.
 Their state is set to NOT\_CURRENT.
 * When a user logs in, a thread will begin upgrading their saved lists to the new release - finding and writing the corresponding object ids to the production database.
 If there are no issues \(all identifiers are resolved automatically\) the state of the list is set to CURRENT.
-* The user can verify the state of their saved bags in MyMine-&gt;Lists page.
+* The user can verify the state of their saved bags in Lists page.
 * If there are any issues, the state of the list is set to TO\_UPGRADE.
-These lists are shown in MyMine-&gt;List page in a separate table.
+These lists are shown in Lists page in a separate table.
 The user can click on the Upgrade List link and browse in the bagUploadConfirm page where all conflicts will be displayed.
 * Once the user has resolved any issues, the list can be saved clicking the button 'Upgrade a list of ...' and used for queries, etc. The state is set to CURRENT.
 * If a user never logs in to a particular release, the list will not be upgraded, but can still be upgraded as normal if they log in to a later release.